-- Capital felonies in New Mexico are premeditated murder, felony murder (murder committed during the commission or attempted commission of a felony), and depraved mind murder.
+- Capital felonies in New Mexico are premeditated murder, felony murder (murder committed during the commission or attempted commission of a felony), aggravated criminal sexual penetration, and depraved mind murder.

 - First degree felonies in New Mexico include murder, criminal sexual penetration of a minor and other serious sexual crimes, kidnapping, and robbery while armed with a deadly weapon.

 - Second degree felonies include robbery, shooting at or from a motor vehicle, sexual exploitation of a minor (manufacture of child pornography), and drug trafficking (manufacturing, selling or possession with intent to sell illegal substances).